apache/pekko/akka-docs/src/main/paradox/remoting-artery.md

 As soon as an actor system can connect to another remotely, it may in principle send any possible message to any actor contained within that remote system.
-One example may be sending a @apidoc[akka.actor.PoisonPill] to the system guardian, shutting that system down.
+One example may be sending a @apidoc[actor.PoisonPill] to the system guardian, shutting that system down.
 This is not always desired, and it can be disabled with the following setting: